 I looked around on the site a little and it seems to be a legitamate resource for sterile compounding training.
 The site says, "CriticalPoint is the only training company that meets or exceeds all of the training (and testing) standards specified in USP <797>.
 Our flagship Course in Sterile Compounding plus The Virtual CompounderTM contain 42 lessons designed specifically to teach and reinforce the necessary skills.

-experts (including members of the <797> and NIOSH expert committees), and our courses always include the latest updates to the standards.
+All of our courses are written by leading industry experts (including members of the <797> and NIOSH expert committees), and our courses always include the latest updates to the standards.

 CriticalPoint courses are delivered over the Internet, offering convenient anytime/anywhere training.
 Our engaging, self-paced format makes it easy for your staff to learn and means that new hires don’t have to wait to get up and running.
 Plus, the testing after each lesson and our unique Virtual Compounder assure that your staff has mastered the required skills.
 Also, all of our courses are ACPE-approved, so your staff members receive the added benefit of earning up to 42 Continuing Education Credit Hours."